hrenaud/kanban-view/README.md

 # Kanban View for Bases

-> **Important Note**: This plugin was created with AI assistance and is intended to be a **temporary replacement** while waiting for the official Kanban view developed by the Obsidian team.
+> **Important Note**: This plugin was created with AI assistance and is intended to be a **temporary replacement** while waiting for the official Kanban view developed by the product team.
 >
 > **As this is a temporary plugin, bug reports will not be addressed.** This plugin will be deprecated once the official Kanban view is available.

-An Obsidian plugin that adds a Kanban view for Obsidian Bases with drag-and-drop support and custom configuration.
+An Obsidian plugin that adds a Kanban view for Bases with drag-and-drop support and custom configuration.

 ## Features